bcgov/GDX-Analytics-Looker-Google-Block/README.md

-# GDX Looker Google Block
+## GDX Looker Google Block
 This is for the Government of British Columbia’s instance their Google API LookerML project.
 LookerML is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database

-# Features
+## Features

 Looker is a data vision tool that is used with Snowplow Analytics, it displays the data in dashboards that a user can customize.

-# Project Status
+## Project Status

 Currently this project is still in development.

-# Getting Help
+## Getting Help

-Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+Please Contact the GDX Service desk via the [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9) for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

-# Contributors
+## Contributors

 The GDX analytics team will be the main contributors to this project currently.
 They will also maintain the code as well.

-# License
+## License

 Copyright 2015 Province of British Columbia